fmcaoile/cardconnect-node/README.md

 CardConnect documentation for this service can be found here: (https://developer.cardconnect.com/bolt-p2pe#connect)

 ```
-import { IConnectRequestOptions } from 'cardconnect-node-bolt';
+import { IConnectRequestOptions } from 'cardconnect-node';

 const params: IConnectRequestOptions = {
   hsn: string;